|•Seine River Cruises »||• Moulin Rouge »|

+The city is filled with historic churches, here are the top picks.
 The spires and towers of Paris churches and cathedrals rise above every part of the city.
-The most familiar of them have historic significance.
+The most familiar of them also have great historic significance.

 The oldest church is found in the neighbourhood of St Germain des Prés, or St Germain of the Fields, so named because, at the time, the church was well beyond the walls of the city.
 The church of that name has been on the same site since the mid-6th century.

 Napoleon (remember him?) re-established the Catholic Church in France and most of the city's churches and cathedrals were returned to religious use and restored, with a few exceptions such as the Pantheon, which has remained a secular shrine to great men (and a couple of women) of France.